|Dates:||July 6 – July 27|

 Beqa Island Village Service

 We learn first hand about Fijian culture and traditions as we work side by side with our new Fijian friends during our next service project.
 We discover first-hand that any improvement to the village has a direct effect on the quality of life for everyone.
-We work hard to continue the construction of a walking path that connects the villagers to their community and eases the difficulty of getting around in the muddy terrain.
-Gathering rocks, mixing cement and laying the foundation, we truly feel a connection to these villages.
-We say goodbye to Beqa Island and travel back to the main island of Viti Levu by boat.
-We celebrate our last evening in Fiji with a traditional meal and prepare for our adventures ahead – next on the list, Australia!
+We work hard to continue the work we have completed for years in this community by tackling locally directed projects that directly impact the villagers and their community.
+Working hand-in-hand with our hosts we forge strong connections to these villages.
+Saying goodbye to Beqa Island we travel back to the main island of Viti Levu by boat.
+We celebrate our last evening in Fiji with a traditional meal and prepare for our adventures ahead in Australia!

 Wooroonooran National Park & Wildlife Refuge

 Next, we volunteer at a wildlife center and refuge in Port Douglas.
 We have the opportunity to get face-to-face with wildlife which may include kangaroos, wallabies, birds of prey, goannas, snakes, koalas and an assortment of other Aussie animals.
-We lend a hand doing needed maintenance that helps keep the facility in working order.
+We lend a hand completing needed maintenance tasks that keep the facility in working order.

 SCUBA Diving Australia’s Great Barrier Reef

-In Cairns, Australia, we have the once-in-a-lifetime opportunity to SCUBA dive the world’s premier diving location: the Great Barrier Reef.
-We complete coursework and log 5 dives to become PADI certified Open Water Divers or upgrade to an Advanced Open Water certification completing 9 dives.
+In Cairns, Australia, we have the once-in-a-lifetime opportunity to SCUBA dive one of the world’s premier diving location: the Great Barrier Reef.
+We complete coursework in the classroom and pool as we log 5 dives to achieve our PADI Open Water Certification or upgrade to an Advanced Open Water certification completing 9 dives.
 We stay one night on a liveaboard boat that is moored at the reef allowing us to complete our dives among the brilliantly colored corals, giant clams, turtles and over 1,500 varieties of tropical fish.

 (All students wishing to SCUBA dive must pass a thorough diving physical and cannot have used an inhaler or suffered from asthma in the past three years.
 Additionally, students with ADHD who are or have been taking Ritalin, or any of its derivatives, will NOT be permitted to dive.
 For those who are unable or not wishing to dive, alternative water activities are available.)